Ian2731/Web-Scraping-Application/README.md

   - Scrape the NASA Mars News Site and collect the latest news title and paragraph text

 - JPL Mars Space Images
+  - Visit the url for JPL Featured Space Image